TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual/Documentation/UserManual.rst

 Users manual
 ============

-Documentation of how to use the extension, how it works, how to apply it if it's a website plugin.
+Target group: **Editors**

+Here should be described how to use the extension from the editor pespective.

+* How it works?
+* How to install the plugin on a web page?
+* What options are available?

 Language should be non-technical, explaining, using small examples.
-Don't use to many acronym unless it has been explained.
+Don't use to many acronyms unless they have been explained.
+Don't be confusing by putting information targeting administrators.

-Examples: For the "News" plugin this would be a manual showing how to create the news-items, explaining the options etc.

-Provide screenshots of a neutral Backend such as the Introduction Package for instance.
-Have in mind that the User manual could be possibly re-used in a larger documentation compilation when a company generates a documentation to its client, for example.
+Provide screenshots of a neutral Backend such as the `Introduction Package`_ for instance.
+Keep in mind that the User manual chapter is a candidate to be re-used in a larger documentation compilation.
+Let imagine a company / organisation is generating a specific documentation towards its clients or end users and can possibly take advantage of the `User manual`_.

-Target group: **Users**

 .. figure:: Images/UserManual/BackendView.png
 		:width: 500px